 My second series of young reader novels published under Random House's Delacorte Press imprint, the Billy Clikk series imagines a world in which monsters really do exist--right here on Earth.
 The reason ordinary folks don't know about them is simple: The monsters are kept at bay by the vigilance of a secret organization known as AFMEC, The Allied Forces for the Management of Extraterritorial Creatches.

+| In BILLY CLIKK: CREATCH BATTLER, sixth grader Billy Clikk uncovers the existence of AFMEC, and--adventurous young man that he is--wants in on the action.
+His travels take him to India, where he sneaks out to battle a saber-toothed orf in the dead of night, only to find himself face to face with a foe even more sinister.
 Now an AFMEC Member-In-Training, Billy joins forces with fellow creatch battler Ana Garcia in BILLY CLIKK: ROGMASHER RAMPAGE.
 This time a secluded village in China provides the setting for a mission which pits Billy and Ana against beasts so huge and deadly they make the orf look like child's play by comparison.
 Look for it in 2005!

-There are eight Akiko trade paperbacks, collecting issues 1 - 47 of the Akiko comic book series.
+Comics: The Akiko Series from Sirius Entertainment There are eight Akiko trade paperbacks, collecting issues 1 - 47 of the Akiko comic book series.
 The very first Akiko comic book story, AKIKO ON THE PLANET SMOO, is available as a special 40-page graphic novel with a durable cardstock cover.
+Akiko comic books and trade paperbacks are notoriously hard to find in stores.
+The most reliable source of Akiko comics and Akiko-related merchandise is the online retailer Cosmic Therapy: Click here for Akiko trade paperbacks Click here for more Akiko comics and related merchandise

 Click here for an outstanding Akiko web page created and maintained by Johanna Draper-Carlson as part of her 'Comics Worth Reading' web site.